QuickBooks HelpQuickBooksHelpIntuit

 The QuickBooks design has been updated!
 If this video doesn't match what you see in QuickBooks, use the in-app Search bar to navigate to the page you need.

-If you plan to reclassify transactions by location, you must first set up locations for your account.
+Note: To reclassify transactions by location, you need to set up your locations first.

 • Payment accounts: You can't change the payment account (bank or credit card) for expenses.